msteinbeck/tinyspline/README.md

 TinySpline
 ========

-TinySpline is a C library for [B-Spines](https://en.wikipedia.org/wiki/B-spline) and [NURBS](https://de.wikipedia.org/wiki/Non-Uniform_Rational_B-Spline) with wrappers for C++11, Java and Python (using Swig).
+TinySpline is a C library for [B-Splines](https://en.wikipedia.org/wiki/B-spline) and [NURBS](https://de.wikipedia.org/wiki/Non-Uniform_Rational_B-Spline) with a modern C++11 wrapper and bindings for Java and Python (via Swig).
 The goal of this project is to provide a small library with a minimum of dependencies which is easy and intuitively to use.
 Moreover, the integration of TinySpline into OpenGL is straight forward.

 ###Some Features of This Library
 - Modeling B-Splines and NURBS (even Béziers, lines and points, as they are implicit forms) of any degree with any dimensions (2D, 3D, ...).
 - Evaluating splines using [De Boor's algorithm](https://en.wikipedia.org/wiki/De_Boor%27s_algorithm).
-- Inserting knots and splitting splines.
+- Knot insertion and spline splitting with keeping the splines shape.
 - Subdividing splines into Béziers.
+- A modern C++11 wrapper.
-- Wrapper for C++11, Java and Python.
+- Bindings for Java and Python.
+- MIT licensed.

 ###Current Development
 - Deriving splines.
 - Knot removal.
 - Given a point P and a spline S, find the Point Q on S with the minimal distance ||P - Q||<sub>2</sub>.
-- Improving the Python wrapper.
 - Wrapper for C#, Rust and Julia.

 ###Compiling TinySpline From Source